 The National Institute on Drug Addiction (NIDA) has studied the effects of marijuana.
 Compared to non-users, they found that heavy marijuana users report the following:

 Marijuana users also report less school and work success.
 Marijuana use makes you more likely to drop out of school, lose a job or have an accident at work.
 Though occasional use is unlikely to cause serious harm, heavy marijuana use often leads to negative results.
 Are negative effects of marijuana are starting to outweigh the positives?
 It may be time to consider quitting.
 Are your family members or friends appear caught up in marijuana addiction?
 Do they refuse to see the consequences?
 Intervention may be worth looking into.

 The Benefits of Quitting Weed

 The benefits of giving up weed are many.
 They range from cognitive to emotional, physical, functional, and social.

 - Improved self-respect, self-esteem, and confidence

-- More natural “highs” related normal life events, such as exercising or socializing
+- More natural “highs” related to normal life events

 - Less apathy and anhedonia